vjcitn/webrvjc/README.md

 A basic objective is to define how to make a package that is "personally compiled from source" available to a locally running webR.

+## Security issues

+- To get the process documented here to work with chrome on mac, I had to use `chrome://flags/#unsafely-treat-insecure-origin-as-secure` and identify `http://localhost:8080` as an associated origin; when the `chrome:` URL is given, a form is provided and you can enter URLs you want to trust.  *Be sure to disable this when testing is done.*

+- Note also the headers in staticPaths for the runServer call below.

 ## Using the action in this repo to build an artifact.tar

 The packages in the root text file `packages` will be compiled